noant/SimpleRemoteMethods/README.md

 # SimpleRemoteMethods
-A project that allows you to easily create a secure client-server part of any project.
+A project that allows you to easily create a secure client-server part of project.

 STATE: NOT READY